jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 We can give two examples of this in Bristol:

-- Householders respond well to C.H.E.E.S.E surveys because we are seen as acting on behalf of the community, give objective advice and do not have a sales pitch.
+- Householders respond well to C.H.E.E.S.E. surveys because we are seen as acting on behalf of the community, give objective advice and do not have a sales pitch.
 We also operate at low cost.
 We use income from paid surveys to subsidise free surveys, but rely on grant funding for core costs.
 This funding